Language Detoxification with Attribute-Discriminative Latent Space: Related Work

-The simplest methods to tackle language detoxification is to either pre-training LMs on the datasets which only contain desired attributes as done by Domain-Adaptive Pretraining (DAPT)~\cite{DAPT20ACL} or conditionally prepending a prefix ahead of each text as done by Conditional Transformer Language (CTRL)~\cite{CTRL2019arxiv} and Attribute conditioning (ATCON)~\cite{realtoxicprompt}.
+The simplest methods to tackle language detoxification is to either pre-train LMs on the datasets which only contain desired attributes as done by Domain-Adaptive Pretraining (DAPT)~\cite{DAPT20ACL} or conditionally prepend a prefix ahead of each text as done by Conditional Transformer Language (CTRL)~\cite{CTRL2019arxiv} and Attribute conditioning (ATCON)~\cite{realtoxicprompt}.
 Since these approaches utilize a single attribute token in front, controlling the sequences does not work well.
-When these models are exposed to toxic texts in the pertaining phase, it becomes more difficult to perform controlled language generation.
-Another approach to tackle the language detoxification problem is to train auxiliary LMs to guide the base LM in the decoding phase.
-Generative Discriminator (GeDi)~\cite{Gedi20arxiv} employs an ATCON model as the discriminator, and Decoding-time Experts (DExperts)~\cite{dexperts21ACL} uses two experts and anti-expert LMs, each of which is a DAPT model trained only on the toxic or non-toxic subset of the dataset.
+When these models are exposed to toxic texts in the pre-taining phase, it becomes more difficult to perform controlled language generation.
+Another approach for tackling the language detoxification problem is to train auxiliary LMs to guide the base LM in the decoding phase.
+Generative Discriminator (GeDi)~\cite{Gedi21EMNLP} employs an ATCON model as the discriminator, and Decoding-time Experts (DExperts)~\cite{dexperts21ACL} uses two experts and anti-expert LMs, each of which is a DAPT model trained only on the toxic or non-toxic subset of the dataset.
 However, such auxiliary LM approaches are highly memory-inefficient.
-On the other hand, Plug-and-Play Language Model (PPLM)~\cite{PPLM2019ICLR} uses a single LM, and utilizes an attribute discriminator to generate gradient perturbations toward the given attributes.
-However, during the inference, it takes a considerably longer time because it samples each word through multiple steps of the backward passes.
-In contrast, our method requires a single LM and does not suffer from the memory and computational efficiency of the existing methods while obtaining better performance.
+On the other hand, Plug-and-Play Language Model (PPLM)~\cite{PPLM2019ICLR} employs a single LM and utilizes an attribute discriminator to generate gradient perturbations towards the specified attributes.
+However, during inference, it takes significantly more time as it samples each word through multiple backward passes.
+In contrast, our method only requires a single LM and overcomes the memory and computational efficiency issues present in existing methods while achieving superior performance.